samba-rgb/wake/README.md

   -v, --verbosity <VERBOSITY>     Verbosity level for debug output [default: 0] -L, --list-containers           List all containers in matched pods
-      --all-containers            Show logs from all containers in pods -h, --help                      Print help
+      --all-containers            Show logs from all containers in pods --script-in <PATH>          Path to a script to run in each selected pod (copied and executed as /tmp/wake-script.sh) --script-outdir <DIR>       Directory to save script output tar (overrides config) -h, --help                      Print help
   -V, --version                   Print version
 ```